graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - For those of you who might not be familiar with Hive Gateway yet, let me explain what it is first
 - It's a GraphQL Federation gateway,
-- a drop-in replacement for Apollo Gateway and Router that uses your existing supergraph
+- a drop-in replacement for Apollo Router that uses your existing supergraph
 - But being JavaScript-native means it runs anywhere JavaScript does - perfect for serverless
-- All the core features you'd expect are included and open-source
+- All the features the gateway has to offer are included and open-source
 - No licensing restrictions or paywalls, free forever!
 -->